Employees

 Actions towards the targets

 To improve our score in “Comfort of the work environment,” we have introduced one-on-one meetings and career plan sheets to expedite supervisor-staff communications, while holding workshops for each workplace to rejuvenate organizations.
 Our other activities include reforming staggered work shift, home-working, and other systems.
 To help our employees maintain and enhance their physical and mental well-being, we effectively provide, for example, individual high-risk people with health instructions, and recommend a detailed medical examination based on their health checkup results.
 In addition, to prevent injuries and sicknesses, we have our industrial doctors and health instructors hold online seminars to help improve our employees’ health literacy, while reforming their behavior by eliminating the smoking areas on the company’s property, and recommending fitness habits.
-Furthermore, to help improve our employees’ mental health, we closely monitor their actions after completing a stress checking.
+In addition, to address mental health issues, we will perform a post-stress check group analysis, and follow up on its results, to improve our scores in “Pleasantness in the workplace” and create a high-engagement business organization.
 With these actions, we will improve our “Comfort of the work environment” score, and establish a highly engaging corporate organization.

 Concrete efforts